lexwraith/simGene/README.md

 ##Config.py
 This module contains all important magic numbers and file paths.
 For example, it defines where to programs should look for reads and write output (OUTPUTPATH).

+##Credit/hmm.py
+The HMM module used was provided by Prof. Chuck Anderson of Colorado State University.
+It was received from his publicly-available site listed above.
+All credit belongs to him.